 There are many reasons why you may be considering replacement windows, but what are the true signs to watch for that indicate your window systems are failing?
 There are several signs your windows will give you when it is about time for a set of replacements.
 Some may seem more obvious, while others can be a little harder to notice.
-Here are a few of the most common signs that your windows will need replacing.
+Here are a few of the most common signs that your windows need replacing.

 Signs of system failure